UBC Vancouver Work Learn Program UBC Department Name: Library, Digital Initiatives – cIRcle

 - Familiarity with MediaWiki and WordPress content management systems is an asset

 - Public service experience is an asset

 - Current student in a Graduate Program.
 MLIS graduate student is preferred.

 Orientation & Training

 Orientation & training is normally conducted over one to two weeks with extensive training documentation, learning resources, and on-going feedback and support.
-Training topics include but are not limited to: an introduction to repository license workflows and copyright/permissions; deposit workflows in DSpace, cIRcle’s open source repository software; project and task management tracking in Redbooth; metadata standards, creation workflows, and quality control; file conversion tools and best practices; unit policies and procedures; editing in MediaWiki; and health & safety standards in a library environment.
+Training topics include but are not limited to: an introduction to repository license workflows and copyright/permissions; deposit workflows in DSpace, cIRcle’s open source repository software; project and task management tracking in Redbooth; metadata standards, creation workflows, and quality control; file conversion tools and best practices; unit policies and procedures; editing in MediaWiki; statistics and web analytics reporting; and health & safety standards in a library environment.
 During orientation, the student is given a tour of the cIRcle Office & Koerner Library, and is introduced to repository staff and select project partners.

 Feedback, Support, and Reflection:

-The Operations Assistant will report directly to the Digital Repository Librarian.
+The Research Assistant will report directly to the Digital Repository Librarian.
 The student receives regular verbal and written feedback on job performance, and attends one-on-one meetings with the Digital Repository Librarian to review projects and identify areas of interest.
 After tasks are assigned, project materials on shared drives can be shared with various partners across units.
-Project goals & tasks are discussed and refined regularly with the Digital Repository Librarian, via ongoing written feedback and regular verbal check-ins.
+Project goals & tasks are discussed and refined regularly with the Digital Repository Librarian via ongoing written feedback and regular verbal check-ins.
 The student is encouraged to take opportunities for reflection and ask questions as they gain project knowledge and skills.

 Personal & Professional Development